MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ### Notification with multiple actions

-This example shows how to create a notification that includes multiple actions.<!--note from editor: The image says "Cohor Winery".
-I changed that in the code, but I don't think having a link to the winery makes sense in the context of this notification anyway.-->
+This example shows how to create a notification that includes multiple actions.

 > [!div class="mx-imgBorder"]
 > ![App notification with multiple actions.](../media/app-notification-with-multiple-actions.png "App notification with multiple actions")